openSUSE/news-o-o/_posts/2012-10-02-opensuse-conference-2012-invitation-to-lightning-talks-and-speedy-geeko-2.markdown

-  * For submitting a lightning talkÂ [click here](mailto:izabelvalverde@opensuse.org) with subject title: Lightning talks
+  * For submitting a lightning talk [click here](mailto:izabelvalverde@opensuse.org) with subject title: Lightning talks

-  * For submitting a Speedy Geeko talk emailÂ [click here](mailto:warlordfff@opensuse.org) with subject title: Speedy Geeko
+  * For submitting a Speedy Geeko talk email [click here](mailto:warlordfff@opensuse.org) with subject title: Speedy Geeko

 The deadline for sending your talks is 10th of october and we will release both schedules at the 15th.
 [![Jan & Kittens](/wp-content/uploads/2012/10/Jan1.jpg)](http://news.opensuse.org/2012/10/02/opensuse-conference-2012-invitation-to-lightning-talks-and-speedy-geeko-2/jan-2/)

-After we release the schedules all you have to do is to be sure that you will have your presentations given to us at some point before this yearâ€™s openSUSE conference.
+After we release the schedules all you have to do is to be sure that you will have your presentations given to us at some point before this year’s openSUSE conference.

 Of course in an open format, preferably ODF or PDF!